SL2 homomorphic hash functions: Worst case to average case reduction and short collision search: Abstract

 \section{Abstract}

 We study homomorphic hash functions into $\SL{q}$, the $2\x 2$ matrices with determinant $1$ over the field with $q$ elements.
-Modulo a well supported number theoretic hypothesis, which holds in particular for all concrete homomorphisms proposed thus far, we prove that a random homomorphism is at least as secure as any concrete homomorphism.
+Modulo a well supported number theoretic hypothesis, which holds in particular for concrete homomorphisms proposed thus far, we provide a worst case to average case reduction for these hash functions: upto a logarithmic factor, a random homomorphism is as secure as \emph{any} concrete homomorphism.
 For a family of homomorphisms containing several concrete proposals in the literature, we prove that collisions of length $O(\log{q})$ can be found in running time $O(\sqrt{q})$.
 For general homomorphisms we offer an algorithm that, heuristically and according to experiments, in running time $O(\sqrt{q})$ finds collisions of length $O(\log q)$ for $q$ even, and length $O({\log}^2{q}/\log{\log{q}})$ for arbitrary $q$.
-For any conceivable practical scenario, our algorithms are substantially faster than all earlier algorithms and produce much shorter collisions.
+While exponetial time, our algorithms are faster in practice than all earlier generic algorithms, and produce much shorter collisions.